Procurement

 Green Procurement

 Public sector sales are worth approximately USD 62 billion annually, and greener public procurement can be of great importance in the green shift, especially if used strategically.
-The government has proposed (Norwegian) to increase the use of environmental requirements in public procurement further so that the purchasing power of the public sector can be leveraged to a greater extent in the environmental and climate campaign.
+In 2023, the government strengthened requirements to integrate climate and environmental considerations into public procurement.
+In several of the EU's legal acts related to the green transition, green procurement is used as a key tool to drive the desired competitive shift toward green projects and technologies.

 In individual procurements, environmental and climate considerations can be addressed in various ways.
 However a well-arranged procurement that stimulates higher environmental performance and healthy competition is crucial.
 From a supplier perspective, a focus on environmentally and climate-friendly solutions will constitute a competitive advantage in the future.
 By participating in market invoicing or providing input on competition documents, suppliers can help to push the procurement market in a greener direction.